Phone: +86-198-5138-3768 / +86-139-1435-9958 Email: taiyuglass@qq.com / 1317979198@qq.com

 Industrial optics, sensors

-Case Studies & Product Tie-In
+Case Studies and Product Relevance

 Example A: Bandpass Filter Glass for Imaging Sensors